The following page describes how to set up assistant actions for Google Calendar and Gmail.

 Set up authentication and permissions for Google Calendar

-Before turning on Google Calendar actions, an administrator must enable the Google Calendar API and set up authorization.
+Before turning on Google Calendar actions, a Google Cloud administrator must enable the Google Calendar API and set up authorization as follows.

 Enable the Google Calendar API